gkampitakis/PromiseExtension/README.md

 });
 ```

-It can also have an option boolean parameter
+It can also have an optional boolean parameter

 ```javascript
 PromiseUtil.delay(1000, true, () => Promise.resolve('1')).then((result) => {